-- F. The legal description of the site. - G. An exterior lighting plan, drawn to scale, showing type, height, and area of illumination. - H. Archeological Monitoring Recommendation.
-For all projects that will involve ground disturbance, the applicant shall provide, - A letter or email from the Oregon State Historic Preservation Office Archaeological Division indicating the level of recommended archeological monitoring on-site, or demonstrate that the applicant had notified the Oregon State Historic Preservation Office and that the Oregon State Historic Preservation Office had not commented within 45 days of notification by the applicant; and - 2.
-A letter or email from the applicable tribal cultural resource representative of the Confederated Tribes of the Grand Ronde, Confederated Tribes of the Siletz, Confederated Tribes of the Umatilla, Confederated Tribes of the Warm Springs and the Confederated Tribes of the Yakama Nation indicating the level of recommended archeological monitoring on-site, or demonstrate that the applicant had notified the applicable tribal cultural resource representative and that the applicable tribal cultural resource representative had not commented within 45 days of notification by the applicant. - If, after 45 days notice from the applicant, the Oregon State Historic Preservation Office or the applicable tribal cultural resource representative fails to provide comment, the city will not require the letter or email as part of the completeness review.
-For the purpose of this section, ground disturbance is defined as the movement of native soils. - I. Such special studies or reports as the Community Development Director may require to obtain information to ensure that the proposed development does not adversely affect the surrounding community or identified natural resource areas or create hazardous conditions for persons or improvements on the site.
+- F. The legal description of the site. - G. An exterior lighting plan, drawn to scale, showing type, height, and area of illumination. - H. For all projects that will involve ground disturbance, a letter from the Oregon State Historic Preservation Office Archaeological Divison indicating the level of recommended archeological monitoring on-site will be required prior obtaining completeness from the city.
+If, after 45 days notice from the Applicant, the Oregon State Historic Preservation Office fails to provide comment, the city will not require the letter as part of the completeness review. - Such special studies or reports as the Community Development Director may require to obtain information to ensure that the proposed development does not adversely affect the surrounding community or identified natural resource areas or create hazardous conditions for persons or improvements on the site.
 The Community Development Director shall require an applicant to submit one or more development impact statements, as described in Section 16.12.050, upon determination that (1) there is a reasonable likelihood that traffic safety or capacity improvements may be required; (2) the proposal could have significant adverse impacts on identified natural resource areas, including areas designated as being within the natural resources overlay district; or (3) the proposal would be located on or could have significant adverse impacts on natural hazard areas, including the geologic hazard and flood plain overlay districts.
 The Community Development Director shall determine which types of development impact statements are necessary and provide written reasons for requiring the statement(s).
 The development impact statements shall include the information described in Sections 16.12.070, 16.12.080, and 16.12.120.
-17.62.040 - J. The Community Development Director may waive the submission of information for specific requirements of this section or may require information in addition to that required by a specific provision of this section, as follows: - 1.
-The Community Development Director may waive the submission of information for a specific requirement upon determination either that specific information is not necessary to evaluate the

-- application properly, or that a specific approval standard is not applicable to the application.
+17.62.040 - J. The Community Development Director may waive the submission of information for specific requirements of this section or may require information in addition to that required by a specific provision of this section, as follows: - The Community Development Director may waive the submission of information for a specific requirement upon determination either that specific information is not necessary to evaluate the application properly, or that a specific approval standard is not applicable to the application.
 If submission of information is waived, the Community Development Director shall, in the decision, identify the waived requirements, explain the reasons for the waiver, and state that the waiver may be challenged on appeal and may be denied by a subsequent review authority.
 If the matter is forwarded to the planning commission for initial review, the information required by this paragraph shall be included in the staff report; - 2.
 The Community Development Director may require information in addition to that required by a specific provision of this section upon determination that the information is needed to evaluate the application properly and that the need can be justified on the basis of a special or unforseen circumstance.
-If additional information is required, the Community Development Director shall, in the decision, explain the reasons for requiring the additional information. - K..
-If the applicant has not already done so as some other part of the land use review process, the applicant shall submit an erosion control plan that complies with the applicable requirements of Chapter 17.74 of this code.
+If additional information is required, the Community Development Director shall, in the decision, explain the reasons for requiring the additional information. - J. If the applicant has not already done so as some other part of the land use review process, the applicant shall submit an erosion control plan that complies with the applicable requirements of Chapter 17.74 of this code. - 1